alshawwaf/Ansible_Projects/provision_cp_gaia/Check_Point_CDT_Summary.md

 ## 9. Detailed Automation Use Cases & Worked Examples

 This section contains ready-to-adapt, end-to-end examples.
-Use these to show the customer exactly *what automating with CDT looks like in practice*.
+Use these to show the exactly *what automating with CDT looks like in practice*.

 ### 9.0 The three building blocks of every CDT run